AllenCellModeling/cookiecutter-pypackage/README.rst

 * Testing setup with ``unittest`` and ``python setup.py test`` or ``py.test``
 * Travis-CI_: Ready for Travis Continuous Integration testing
-* Tox_ testing: Setup to easily test for Python 3.5, 3.6, 3.7
+* Tox_ testing: Setup to easily test for Python 3.6 and 3.7
 * Sphinx_ docs: Documentation ready for generation with, for example, ReadTheDocs_
 * Bumpversion_: Pre-configured version bumping with a single command
 * Auto-release to PyPI_ when you push a new tag to master (optional)